Mooncey/gregorkalendar-frontend/gregor-kalendar/src/mock_data/README.md

   - It returns response code 200 for a successful update and saving of member availability for member `email` within the specified `teamId`.
 - For an Error Code Response, this occurs when:
   - From any error, such as an error while saving,

+## Post Slot Request

+- Request Example: ``postSlot.json``
+- Response Example: ``slotResponse.json``

+Sends all info related to a single newly created slot, but we want to receive ALL created slots (including the new one) in the team.
+- Make sure to generate a new ID for the posted slot.

+## Put Schedule Request

+- Request Example: ``putSchedule.json``
+- Response Example: ``scheduleResponse.json``

+Request that a schedule gets generated for the given team with ``teamId``.

+Schedule starts as null when a team has been created but has never generated for the team.

+- For an OK response:
+  - Send back one entire schedule of all slot assignments
+- For an Error Code Response, this occurs when:
+  - Not possible to create a schedule, either because slots could not be filled, members all reached capacity, or not enough members did not have enough availability.